What Is the Best Oil for Fatty Liver?

 And finally, a short personal anecdote on why I prefer the extra virgin olive oil to any other type of oil: according to my mother, my grand-grandmother had liver problems (she doesn’t know what exactly, though).

-We’re talking about the mid 1900s here, when medicine was not as advanced and people went for natural cures.
+We’re talking about the mid 1900s here, when medicine was not as advanced and people went for natural cures, mainly because there weren’t other options available.

-Apparently, my grandmother found the best one after a doctor recommended her to drink one table spoon of olive oil per day.
+Apparently, my grandmother was recommended by her doctor to drink one tablespoon of olive oil per day.
 And so she did.

-It is unclear for how long, but she got cured, never had any other liver problems and lived until she was 90 years old.
+It is unclear for how long, but she reportedly healed her liver, never had any other liver problems, and lived until she was 90 years old.
 She always said that it was olive oil that saved her life.

-I don’t say that you should start drinking olive oil like she did – I certainly wouldn’t – but I do say that I strongly believe that olive oil (especially extra virgin) is the best oil for fatty liver and since there are studies showing that it might actually help reverse the condition… why not try it?
+I don’t say that you should start drinking olive oil like she did – I certainly wouldn’t – but I do say that I strongly believe that olive oil (especially extra virgin) is the best oil for fatty liver, and since studies are showing that it might actually help reverse the condition… why not try it?

 Wrapping up